Company logo | Codica

 How do you solve the chicken and egg problem?

-Define the hardest side and try to build a partnership with this category of users.
-You can do this by testing the sales and onboarding process.
+Define the hardest side and try to partner with this user category.
+When one side starts using your platform, the other side will follow.
+You can check this by testing the sale rates and onboarding process.

 When the supply or demand side reaches its activity peak, the other side will see the value to sign in.
 NFX, a venture firm, calls this phenomenon the “network effect”.

-Outdoorsy is an online marketplace platform for users wanting to rent a recreational vehicle.
-The supply was a harder side for them.
+Outdoorsy is an online marketplace platform for users renting a recreational vehicle.
+The supply was a harder side for them at first.
 As soon as they motivated RV owners to join, the demand side signed up much faster.

-If you have just launched an e-commerce website, you have dozens of questions on your mind.
+If you have just launched an ecommerce website, you may have dozens of questions.
 How do you grow your marketplace?
-What is the best way to get the first profit?
+What is the best way to make your first profit?

-At first, you may consider offering a great variety of products and services to a broad audience.
-However, soon you will realise that this tactics of customer acquisition is ineffective.
+First, you should consider offering various products and services to a broad audience.
+However, soon, you will realize that this customer acquisition tactic is ineffective for your business.

-In fact, it would be more sensible to start with a narrow niche.
+In fact, it would be more sensible to start a marketplace with a narrow niche.
 You need to provide value to the early adopters.
-Then, you can try to expand your market by adding new product categories or producers.
+Then, you can try to expand your market by adding new products, categories, or producers.

-Amazon has come a long way from an online store that sold books to the largest e-commerce marketplace.
-Below you can see what the internet giant looked like in its early days.
+Amazon has come a long way from an online store startup that sold books to the largest ecommerce marketplace.
+Below, you can see the Internet giant's appearance in its early days.

 Amazon website's early version